smartaces/opencite/README.md

 ## Built for the community

-* Works with OpenAI-compatible agent or custom search stack--drop in your client and reuse it across cells.
+* Works with any OpenAI-compatible agent or custom search stack--drop in your client and reuse it across cells.
 * Tables use column pickers, sticky headers, and text search so large datasets stay navigable.
 * Toggle between domain-only and page-level detail inside the prompt report to focus on today's questions.